About this class

 Topics we cover

-- How to read history: primary sources, photographs, maps, and artifacts
+- Reading history: primary sources, photographs, maps, and artifacts

-- Series topics rotate.
-Examples include: Immigration & the Building of New York, Civil Rights & Social Change, Science & Invention Through the Ages, Women in History, NYC Neighborhood Stories
+- Rotating series topics: examples include Immigration & the Building of New York, Civil Rights & Social Change, Science & Invention Through the Ages, Women in History, and NYC Neighborhood Stories

-- Reading history critically: whose stories get told, and whose don't
+- Reading history critically: examining whose stories get told and whose don't

-- Local and national history: how big events played out in our own backyard
+- Local and national history: how big events played out close to home

-- Connecting the past to the present: what history can teach us about today
+- Connecting past to present: what history reveals about contemporary issues

 Who it's for